-Decision CC17 Original 2010 decision Cost of equity in Cost of equity is estimated using the simplified Brennan-Lally CAPM as: WACC estimates risk free rate × (1- investor tax rate) + equity beta × tax adjusted market risk premium (TAMRP) the risk free rate is the same as for the cost of debt; the equity beta for Transpower is 0.61, derived from: o an asset beta for Transpower of 0.34; and o leverage of 44% for Transpower; the investor tax rate is the maximum prescribed investor tax rate under the PIE tax regime, which is 30% up until 30 September 2010 and 28% thereafter.
-Changes in the prescribed rate will flow through to future WACC estimates automatically; and • the TAMRP is 7.5% until 30 June 2011 and 7% thereafter.
-The TAMRP is expressed as a five-year composite rate (to match the term of the regulatory period), hence the TAMRP estimated for the five year period which commences on 1 July 2010 is 7.1% and for the five year period which commences on 1 July 2011 is 7%.
-See sections 6.5, 6.6; H3, H7, H8, H10 of 2010 Transpower IM reasons paper: Input Methodologies (Transpower) Reasons Paper (22 December 2010) 2016 amendment Cost of equity is estimated using the simplified Brennan-Lally CAPM as: Risk free rate x (1-investor tax rate) + equity beta x TAMRP The risk-free rate is the same as for the cost of debt The equity beta for Transpower is 0.60; derived from: An asset beta for Transpower of 0.35 o Leverage of 42% for Transpower The investor tax rate is the maximum prescribed investor tax rate under the Portfolio Investment Entities (PIE) tax regime, which is 28%.
-Changes in the prescribed rate will flow through to future WACC estimates automatically • The TAMRP is 7%.
-See Chapters 4 and 5 of Topic Paper 4 .
+Cost of equity is estimated using the simplified Brennan-Lally CAPM as:

+Risk free rate \times (1- investor tax rate) + equity beta \times tax adjusted market risk premium (TAMRP)

+- the risk free rate is the same as for the cost of debt; - the equity beta for Transpower is 0.61, derived from: - o an asset beta for Transpower of 0.34; and - o leverage of 44% for Transpower; - the investor tax rate is the maximum prescribed investor tax rate under the PIE tax regime, which is 30% up until 30 September 2010 and 28% thereafter.
+Changes in the prescribed rate will flow through to future WACC estimates automatically; and - the TAMRP is 7.5% until 30 June 2011 and 7% thereafter.
+The TAMRP is expressed as a five-year composite rate (to match the term of the regulatory period), hence the TAMRP estimated for the five-year period which commences on 1 July 2010 is 7.1% and for the five-year period which commences on 1 July 2011 is 7%.

+See sections 6.5, 6.6; H3, H7, H8, H10 of 2010 Transpower IM reasons paper: Input Methodologies (Transpower) Reasons Paper (22 December 2010)

+Cost of equity is estimated using the simplified Brennan-Lally CAPM as:

+Risk free rate x (1-investor tax rate) + equity beta x TAMRP

+- The risk-free rate is the same as for the cost of debt - The equity beta for Transpower is 0.60; derived from: - An asset beta for Transpower of 0.35 - Leverage of 42% for Transpower

+The investor tax rate is the maximum prescribed investor tax rate under the Portfolio Investment Entities (PIE) tax regime, which is 28%.
+Changes in the prescribed rate will flow through to future WACC estimates automatically.
+The TAMRP is 7%.
+See Chapters 4 and 5 of Topic Paper 4.
 This decision applies to the following sectors: Transpower

-- 6.20 We are proposing to change IM decision CC17. - 6.21 We are proposing the equity beta for Transpower to be 0.59; derived from: - 6.21.1 An asset beta for Transpower of 0.35; and - 6.21.2 Leverage of 41% for Transpower.
+- 6.28 We are changing IM decision CC17. - 6.29 We are changing the equity beta for Transpower to be 0.61; derived from: - 6.29.1 An asset beta for Transpower of 0.36; and - 6.29.2 Leverage of 41% for Transpower.

-6.22 Our reasons for this proposed change are discussed in the Cost of Capital Topic Paper.
+6.30 Our reasons for this change are discussed in Chapter 4 of the Cost of Capital topic paper.

-Decision CC20 Current IM decision Commission to publish annual WACC estimates - airports The Commission will publish annually for airports: A mid-point estimate of the 5-year post-tax WACC and vanilla WACC; and To calculate additional mid-point WACC estimates along with standard error, for the quarters that do not align with WACC estimates calculated for ID, and to publish these additional estimates either when requested by an Airport, or after an Airport's price-setting event.
-See section 6.7, E14 of 2010 Airports IM reasons paper: Input Methodologies ( Airport Services ): Reasons Paper (22 December 2010).
+Decision CC20 Current IM decision Commission to publish annual WACC The Commission will publish annually for airports: estimates - airports A mid-point estimate of the 5-year post-tax WACC and vanilla WACC; and To calculate additional mid-point WACC estimates along with standard error, for the quarters that do not align with WACC estimates calculated for ID, and to publish these additional estimates either when requested by an Airport, or after an Airport's price-setting event.
+See section 6.7, E14 of 2010 Airports IM reasons paper: Input Methodologies (Airport Services): Reasons Paper (22 December 2010).
 2016 amendments We removed the formula for calculating the standard error of the debt premium.
 Removing the formula means that a fixed value for the overall standard error of the WACC can be set.
 We determined that the standard error of the WACC should be 0.0146 for Airports.
 See: Topic Paper 4, 2016, Table 13 and paragraphs 579 to 604.
-This decision applies to the following sectors: Airports
+This decision applies Airports to the following sectors:

-- 6.23 Our draft decision is to change IM decision CC20. - 6.24 We are proposing the standard error for Airports to be 0.0153.
+- 6.31 Our final decision is to change IM decision CC20. - 6.32 We are changing the standard error for Airports to be 0.0169.

-6.25 Our reasons for this proposed change are discussed in the Cost of Capital Topic Paper.
+6.33 Our reasons for this change are discussed in Chapter 5 of the Cost of Capital topic paper.